isomerpages/sportsg-sportcares/_persons-with-disabilities/inclusive-sport-facilities/overview.md

 ---
 ##### Inclusive ActiveSG Facilities

 Over the next few years, [ActiveSG](https://www.myactivesg.com/About-ActiveSG) is committed to upgrading facilities and providing training to sport centre staff to make sports facilities more accessible to persons with disabilities and special needs.
-If you would like to organise a sport centre orientation for a group, please email inclusivesport@sport.gov.sg.
+If you would like to organise a sport centre orientation for a group, please click&nbsp;[here](mailto:inclusivesport@sport.gov.sg)&nbsp;to contact us.

 ##### Why Use ActiveSG Facilities?
 *This video describes how the ActiveSG inclusive gym has benefitted members Natalie and Leonard.
 The video contains subtitles and audio.*